HengYeDev/HengYeDev.github.io/state-of-linux-mobile-july-2021.md

 It's now quite easy to obtain a PinePhone.
 Pine64 usually has them in stock and ships them in batches ([see availablity](https://www.pine64.org/availability-and-shipping-status/)] and [Ameridroid](https://ameridroid.com/products/pinephone) often has them in stock too.

 It's harder to obtain a Librem 5 today.
 They are only available from Purism and there have been many delays.
 There are two versions: the regular Librem 5 and the Librem 5 USA.
 The USA version is at quite a high price and I honestly don't see why I should buy a low powered device at that cost.
+The regular Librem 5 is also rather expensive (about three times the price of the PinePhone) but it's slightly faster with a faster CPU and GPU.

+### Designed to run Android

+Many people have ported Linux-based OSes to phones designed to run Android.
+There are numerous options available, however the amount of operating systems available are limited due to the greater difficulty of porting to these devices.
+However, these operating systems are usually rather stable compared since they mostly use the kernel and firmware provided by the device manufacturer in their Android images.
+You can determine if an Android phone can run a Linux distribution using a search engine.
+You may need to look at each distribution's websites individually to determine this.

+You can also port the OS of your choice to an Android device of your choice if you want to tinker with low level things.